gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 Now you can calculat C and D

 #### Aplying State Space Representation
 - Select the state vector
 	- look at the energy storage (capacitors, inductors) in electrical network
 	- for mechanical systems, need to know mass (for every mass there are 2 state variables - position and velocity)
-	- have to be linearly independent
+	1. have to be linearly independent
-	- minimum number of state variables must be chosen, this will be the number of state equations
+	2. minimum number of state variables must be chosen, this will be the number of state equations
 	- it turns out that if we do this in lapace, we end up with nth order transfer function
 	- the number needed is usually equal to the number of storage elements in system

 #### Electrical Network
 Find a state space representaion for the network below with output ir(t) the current through the resistor

-1.
+1. label branch currents (iL, iR, iC)
+2. write derivative equations for all energy storing elements
+3. rewrite the derivative equations in terms of state variables
+4. solve for output in terms of input and state variables 5 express in state space form

-#### Mechanical System
+#### Translational Mechanical System
 - find state space representation for system if the output is x<sub>2</sub>(t)
 - use position and velocity of each linearly independent point of motion
 - take state variable

 ```
 x_vector = [x1 v1 x2 v2...]
 we want x2, position of second mass